awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

    You can use a KMS key within your AWS account, or you can use a cross\-account KMS key\.
 For more information, see [Using a cross\-account AWS KMS key for encrypting Amazon S3 exports](#USER_ExportSnapshot.CMK)\.

 1. Export the snapshot to Amazon S3 using the console or the `start-export-task` CLI command\.
-For more information, see [Exporting a snapshot to an Amazon S3 bucket](#USER_ExportSnapshot.Exporting)\.
+For more information, see [Exporting a DB snapshot to an Amazon S3 bucket](#USER_ExportSnapshot.Exporting)\.

 1. To access your exported data in the Amazon S3 bucket, see [Uploading, downloading, and managing objects](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-download-objects.html) in the *Amazon Simple Storage Service User Guide*\.